-- 1. These mark schemes use the following types of marks: - M marks: Method marks are awarded for 'knowing a method and attempting to apply it', unless otherwise indicated. - A marks: Accuracy marks can only be awarded if the relevant method (M) marks have been earned. - B marks are unconditional accuracy marks (independent of M marks) - Marks should not be subdivided.
+- 1. The total number of marks for the paper is 100 - 2.
+These mark schemes use the following types of marks: - M marks: Method marks are awarded for 'knowing a method and attempting to apply it', unless otherwise indicated. - A marks: Accuracy marks can only be awarded if the relevant method (M) marks have been earned. - B marks are unconditional accuracy marks (independent of M marks) - Marks should not be subdivided.

-2. Abbreviations
+3. Abbreviations

-These are some of the traditional marking abbreviations that may appear in the mark schemes.
+These are some of the traditional marking abbreviations that will appear in the mark schemes.